taosdata/TDengine/docs/en/10-third-party/05-bi/11-superset.md

 Ensure that Apache Superset v2.1.0 or above is installed.
 If not, please visit [official website](https://superset.apache.org/) to install

-## Install TDengine

-Both TDengine Enterprise Edition and Community Edition are supported, with version requirements of 3.0 or higher

 ## Install TDengine Python Connector

 The Python connector of TDengine comes with a connection driver that supports Superset in versions 2.1.18 and later, which will be automatically installed in the Superset directory and provide data source services.